jschauma/jass/README.md

     $ jass -u jschauma <service.yml | \
             mail -s "Please do the needful!" jschauma

+If you do not have a user named 'jschauma' on your local systems, nor in LDAP (if you set that up), then you can ask jass(1) to look that user's key on GitHub by specifying the '-G' flag.

+For example, to encrypt a message for Linus Torvalds, you might run:

+    $ echo "0-day in ext4, ping me for details" | jass -G -u torvalds

 Please see the manual page for details and other examples.

 Decrypting data